ellingworthl/EWD_Assign2_WebAPI/README.md

  List each route supported and state the associated view . . . . .

  Assignment 2 - extension of SPA App from Assignment 1
 + /venues - dynamic content added.
-Lists venues.
-App contains logo and summary information for each venue.
-List sortable using either Name or County and searchable by Venue name.
+Lists venues, which can be sorted by Name or County or searched for by Name.
+Listing contains club logo, phone number, town and county information.
 CSS modified to expand container & resize image.
-+ /venues/:venueid - shows detailed information about each venue (API).
++ /venues/:venueid - shows detailed information about each venue.
 HeaderSection component created.
 Detail reorder in terms of importance, listing specific detail about the club.
 Venue Display reordered (Header, Information, then images).
 CSS modified to increase dimensions of Information section.
 + /events - new, dynamic react component created and routing updated to support eventsApp (API).
 Bootstap CCS applied to change table styling.
 + /register - firebase authorisation not completed, log-in container and bootstrap CSS only applied